-The long-term mortality improvement rites are a critical assumption of MI-2017 (or any mortality improvement scale.
-The task force recognizes that the selection of the long-term assumption is also one of the more judgmental and subjective aspects and is as much or more a look into the future as it is a look back.
-Many factors, each with their own uncertainties can impact such a far-reaching assumption such as mortality improvement of the Cmatter population.
+The ultimate mortality improvement rates are a critical assumption of MI-2017 (or any mortality improvement scale).
+The task force recognizes that the selection of the ultimate mortality improvement rate assumption is also one of the more judgmental and subjective aspects and is as much or more a look into the future as it is a look back.
+Many factors, each with their own uncertainties, can impact such a far-reaching assumption such as mortality improvement of the Canadian population.